sammychinedu2ky/Web-Scraper-NetNaija/README.md

 # WebScraper(NetNaija)
-A cron job that sends you updates on new movies in netnaija via discord
+A discord bot that notifies you of new movies on netnaija